 Method Overriding

-A derived class can override methods of the base class using the override keyword.
+A derived class can override methods from the base class using the override keyword.

 class Animal {